-POLSC-1 Intro. to American Government 3.0 units
+POLSC-1 Intro. to American Government

-Survey of American government and politics, covering three parts: the foundations, politics, and institutions.
+Transferable to CSU/UC Survey of American government and politics, covering three parts: the foundations, politics, and institutions.
 First, it will explore the foundations of American democracy, such as: political culture, the Constitution, civil liberties, and civil rights.
 Second, it will analyze American politics in the aspects of the media, political parties, elections, and interest groups.
 Finally, political institutions will be examined, such as the Congress, the presidency, the courts, and the federal bureaucracy.
 State and local governments are included.
 Satisfies Governments(s) Consitution(s) portion of California State University Title 5, Section 40404.
 (L)

-5:30PM-9:45PM 8549 MW W-302 R.Arambula
+MW 5:30PM-9:45PM R.Arambula W-302

+PSYCHOLOGY

-PSYCHOLOGY PSYCH-1A General Psychology
+PSYCH-1A General Psychology

-Transferable to CSU/UC General introduction to psychology as a science.
+General introduction to psychology as a science.
 Topics include perception, learning, development, motivation, personality, abnormal behavior, and the biological and social basis of behavior.
-(L)
+(L) Woodland

 1664 MTWTH 5:30PM-7:35PM K.Coughlin W-318

-PSYCH-41 Lifespan Development 3.0 units Transferable to CSU/UC Introduction to the scientific study of human development from conception to death.
-Examines the interplay of psychological, social and cultural influences on the developing human being.
-(L)
+PSYCH-41 Life span Development 3.0 units

+conception to c the scientific study of Jeath.
+Examines the poial and cultural infl human develo interplay of th ne biological,

+Woodland
-Woodland 6986 MTWTH 1:00PM-3:05PM Woodland-Staff W-805

-On-Line 9233 TBA WNET
+6986 On-Lir MTWTH 1:00PM-3:05PM Woodland-Staff W-805 9233 TBA ТВА A.Buckley WNET

-PSYCH-46 Abnormal Psychology Transferable to CSU/UC This course introduces the scientific study of psychopathology and aberrant behaviors, broadly defined.
+PSYCH-46 Abnormal Psychology

+This course introduces the scientific study of psychopathology and aberrant behaviors, broadly defined.
 Students will investigate abnormal behavior from a variety of perspectives such as biological, social, and cultural approaches.
 An integrative view of research in abnormal behavior and intervention and prevention strategies for psychological disorders will also be introduced.
 (L)